 Keywords: (minimum 4, maximum 10)

-incontinence, pelvic floor muscle training, overactive bladder, behavioral therapy training, urge incontinence, stress incontinence, voiding dysfunction, conservative nonsurgical therapy, quality of life, randomized controlled trial
+incontinence, pelvic floor muscle training, overactive bladder, behavioral therapy training, urge incontinence, stress incontinence, voiding dysfunction, conservative nonsurgical therapy, quality of life, Kegel

 Short Abstract: should include a general description of the article (10 words minimum, 50 words maximum)

-Knack maneuver instruction teaches women to coordinate a pelvic floor muscle contraction with a moment of expected potential urine leakage.
-When Knack instruction is provided by video, the response rate at 1 month is 28%, at 3 months is 50%, compared to 9% at 1-month in controls with diet video.
+“Miller’s Knack Trick” prevents urinary incontinence by teaching volitional pelvic muscle contraction precisely at the moment of expected leakage.
+A randomized controlled trial showed video-based knack instruction reduced leakage events by 28% at 1-month and 50% at 3-months, compared to 9% reduction at 1-month for controls seeing a food-pyramid video.

 Long Abstract: (150 words minimum, 400 words maximum)

-Introduction and Objectives: “The Knack maneuver” is a treatment for urinary incontinence teaching women to contract their pelvic floor muscles in anticipation of expected urine loss in order to prevent leakage.
-The Knack is performed for immediate effect and does not include dedicated muscle strengthening exercises.
-This “quick therapy” has demonstrated effectiveness but video instruction rather than clinician instructed training is untested.
+Introduction and Objectives: “Miller’s Knack Trick” uses a deliberate contraction of the pelvic floor muscles to preempt a moment of expected urine loss.
+Taught as a coordination skill, it does not require dedicated muscle strengthening exercises.
+This study determined if video-based teaching of the knack was effective in achieving a response rate better than controls who watched a video teaching on the food pyramid.
+Also, we tested for improvement over time in number of knack responders, reflecting habit development.

-Methods: We used a video to teach the Knack maneuver in a single-blinded randomized controlled trial of 123 incontinent women (stress or mixed incontinence).
-All had a pelvic examination during which a nurse verbally requested the woman to contract her pelvic floor muscles, and an ultrasound showed the resulting movement.
-However, the nurse (blinded to treatment group) did not provide instruction in using the pelvic muscles to reduce urine leakage.
-Instead, the treatment group (n = 64) watched a video on how to use the Knack maneuver to protect against leakage while the control group (n = 59) watched a video on the food pyramid.
+Methods: The intervention group watched a video of actresses in a series of vignettes portraying “Miller’s Knack Trick” during events typically associated with urine leakage.
+It also included dynamic imaging showing the body mechanics involved in performing a pelvic muscle contraction.
+The single-blinded randomized controlled trial consisted of 123 incontinent women (stress or mixed incontinence).
+The intervention group (n = 64) watched a video on learning to use “Miller’s Knack Trick” while the control group (n = 59) watched a video on the food pyramid.
 Both videos were approximately 10 minutes long.
+Prior to the video, all had a pelvic examination during which a nurse verbally requested the woman to contract her pelvic muscles while she watched the resulting movement on ultrasound.
+However, the nurse (blinded to treatment group) did not provide instruction in contraction technique nor in using the pelvic muscles to reduce urine leakage.
+All women were followed to 1-month.
+The knack-trained video group was additionally followed to 3-months.

-The Knack video included actresses portraying use of the Knack maneuver in situations such as sneezing, coughing, on arising, and to suppress urge sensations triggered by running water or arriving home.
-The Knack video also included an MRI showing appearance of the internal structures in response to muscle contraction, and an ultrasound showing use of the Knack to stabilize the bladder during a cough maneuver.
-Outcomes: All women were followed to 1-month.
-The Knack group was additionally followed to 3-months.
-Strict a priori criteria were used for determining response rate.
-A “responder” was required to have at least 50% improvement on minimally 2 of 3 measures: incontinence episodes on diary, leakage volume on cough test, and self-reported improvement using a scale of 0 – 100%.
+Outcomes: Strict a priori criteria were used for determining responder rate.
+To count as a “responder” there had to be at least 50% improvement on minimally 2 of 3 measures: a) incontinence episodes on 3-day diary, b) leakage volume on standing stress test, and c) self-reported leakage improvement marked on a scale of 0 – 100%.

-Results: At 1 month the control group showed a 9% rate of response compared to 28% for the Knack treatment group (p<.05).
-The responder rate to the Knack video improved to 50% by 3-months, without any additional intervention.
+Results: At 1 month, the knack-video group showed a 28% responder rate compared to 9% for the food-pyramid video group (p<.05).
+The knack-video group responder rate improved from 28% to 50% by 3-months, without any additional intervention.

-Conclusion: Half of women who learn the Knack maneuver by video instruction can reduce urine leakage by 50% or greater.
-The findings were achieved without dedicated muscle strengthening exercise.
-Video instruction in the Knack maneuver offers remarkable potential as a wide scale public health intervention that can be distributed by, for instance, YouTube.
+Conclusion: “Miller’s Knack Trick” is successfully taught by video instruction.
+The responder rate increases over time, likely due to habit development.
+The 50% responder rate was achieved without teaching dedicated muscle strengthening exercise.
+Video instruction offers remarkable potential for wide scale public health distribution, for instance, by YouTube.
+This represents a safe simple intervention for incontinence, with as many as half of women responding positively by 3-months.